Meaning Of Fight Fire With Fire

 • Is "fighting fire with fire" ever justified?

 Yes, in certain situations, such as self-defense or protecting others from imminent harm.
-However, it should be a last resort after exploring all other options.
+On the flip side, it should be a last resort after exploring all other options.
 The potential consequences and ethical implications must be carefully considered.

 • What are the potential downsides of "fighting fire with fire"?